Local doctors donate year-end celebration money to nonprofit

 “They’re mission oriented, we’ve been working hard inside the hospitals despite the COVID, everybody’s been so busy, but despite that, they still want to do more for the community–my hats off to them,” said Dr. Shahzad Jahromi, the Physician in Chief at Kaiser Permanente.

-The physicians raised ten thousand dollars for the non-profit Advance Armenia Foundation to use for war recovery efforts.
+The physicians raised $10,000 for the non-profit Advance Armenia Foundation to use for war recovery efforts.

 “We as representatives of this organization with Armenian origin, we cannot just react to what is happening there and remember our brothers and sisters in Armenia…and this is why we came up with this idea,” said Dr. Garo Khatchikian, the Chief of Medicine at Kaiser Permanente.